NicolasRestrep/website/content/research/index.md

 ## Attitudinal Formation and Change

 An important question is how we are socialized into our beliefs.
 Who is likely to keep the same moral beliefs as their parents?
 Who is likely to change?
 Along with [Turgut Keskinturk](https://tkeskinturk.github.io/), we are trying to shed light on these questions.
-Drawing inspiration from [Kevin Kiley's](https://krkiley.github.io/), we conceive of belief spaces, where individuals can take positions.
+Drawing inspiration from [Kevin Kiley's](https://krkiley.github.io/) work, we conceive of belief spaces as a set of more or less adjacent positions, where individuals can place themselves.
 These spaces can be thought of as rugged landscapes: certain positions are more stable than others, representing the global optima.
 We are interested in trajectories of movement across that rugged landscape - who stays around the peak where they start?
 Who makes what are known as "hot transitions", traveling between different optima?
 To answer these questions we are using longitudinal data and computational text analysis.

 ![Belief Space](bspace.png)